Jumeirah College, Al Safa – The Review

 In an otherwise near faultless inspection, KHDA Inspectors identified weaknesses in Arabic area subject attainment and provision, these a common failing within British schools across the sector.
 Governance was downgraded on this basis as the KHDA seek to drive improvements sector wide by making school governors structurally responsible for driving improvements in Arabic teaching and attainment within schools.

 School fees are top end, although you cannot fault its value proposition.
-In the UK the College has exactly the type of dynamic that would embrace the provision of bursaries for less financially privileged children and it is hoped that in the future the UAE premium school sector, as a whole, will begin to embrace the many opportunities for student culture and child development that bursaries provide.
+In the UK the College has exactly the type of dynamic that would embrace the provision of bursaries for less financially privileged children and it is hoped that in the future that GEMS, across all its schools, will begin to embrace too the many opportunities for student culture and child development that bursaries provide.
+It’s worth noting that GEMS is increasingly isolated in not providing the investment in bursaries we are admirably seeing across a swathe of Dubai and Abu Dhabi alternative Tier 1 schools.

 FS 2: NA